ysyk2021/time-is-a-finite-resource-how-to-use-it-wisely/src/chapter-8-3.md

-Chapter: Strategies for Prioritizing Self-Care and Maintaining a Healthy Work-Life Balance
+Strategies for Prioritizing Self-Care and Maintaining a Healthy Work-Life Balance
 ==========================================================================================

 In this chapter, we will explore strategies and practical tips for readers to prioritize self-care and maintain a healthy work-life balance.
 Recognizing the importance of taking care of oneself and nurturing personal well-being is crucial in optimizing time utilization and living a fulfilling life.